-You will pay a housing deposit of about \$290, onsite, in cash (USD) or by credit card (only Mastercard of Visa) upon move in.
-This deposit can be refunded on your day of departure.
-If needed, all or a portion of your deposit may be helping to cover any outstanding utility charges, damages, key replacements, extra cleaning, etc. Any refunds are issued after the program ends.
+You will pay a housing deposit, on-site, in USD cash or with a credit card (Mastercard or VISA).
+This deposit will be partially refunded on your day of departure.
+If needed, all or a portion of your deposit may be helping to cover any outstanding utility charges, damages, key replacements, extra cleaning, etc.